jekyll/jekyll/docs/_docs/permalinks.md

 ## Linking without regard to permalink styles

 You can create links in your topics to other posts, pages, or collection items in a way that is valid no matter what permalink configuration you choose.
 By using the `link` tag, if you change your permalinks, your links won't break.
-See [Linking to pages](../templates#link) for more details.
+See [Linking to pages](../templates#link) in Templates for more details.